dddrrreee/cs140e-23win/donate.md

 ### Consider donating to the class!

-tl;dr: our class paypal link to donate money for food and equipment:
+Donation methods:

   - [paypalme/hackerfood](paypal.com/paypalme/hackerfood)
+    is our class paypal link to donate money for food and equipment.

     Even $30 helps defray costs, $500 will pay for a lab's worth of food,
     $2k will pay for a section leader (our default staff budget is seriously